Last Updated on March 3, 2023 by Jeremy

 Overall, while the perceived quality of wine may last for hours or days in many cases, a few small changes to your storage habits may get you a few extra days of enjoyment out of any given bottle!

-How long do your wines last after opening?
+How long does wine last after opening for you?
 Comment below to share!